Search QuantityWare

 Can I change the UoM group in the material master?

-2. In SAP S/4HANA systems, the UoM group can be extended with new UoM, also in production.
-However, this requires usage of dedicated extension report tools provided by SAP.
+- In SAP S/4HANA systems, a UoM group that is assigned to a material can be extended with a new UoM, also in production.
+However, this requires usage of a dedicated extension report tool provided by SAP – Read SAP Note 2328459 for details.
 Thus, such a UoM group extension (adding a new UoM to an existing UoM group) should always be performed by an experienced HPM consultant.

 I need to change the conversion group in the material master.
 Is this possible?